sambroy/onnx_puzzles/README.md

 The TL;DR of the examples is that many of the ops can be handled via _masking_.
 Note that some of these workarounds might not be needed any more for the more recent versions of the ORT.
 I have not looked at the more recent versions of the ORT and the examples here are a guide as to what to do in case an op implementation is currently missing.

+The descriptions of the examples is in [descriptions.md](./ort13/descriptions.md).

 ## Background

 - What is ONNX?
 It is a _spec_ -- eg. refer to this [paperspace blog](https://blog.paperspace.com/what-every-ml-ai-developer-should-know-about-onnx/)